johnnycopes/atocha/apps/oxioracle/README.md

 1. Run `git clone https://github.com/johnnycopes/atocha.git` to clone the project monorepo
 1. Run `npm install` in your terminal to install all dependencies
+1. Run `git checkout oxio` to access the feature branch
 1. Run `npm start oxioracle` to boot the application
 1. Visit http://localhost:4800 in your browser to see the application running